 Those who do like to be beside the seaside can head to the waterfront and grab a chair at this lovely local cafe.
 It sits right on the beach and serves up sustainable food and drink options that anyone is sure to enjoy.
 You can feel extra good about the money you spend here, too, as they share their profits with Rwandan coffee farmers and their families.

 Now that you’ve got the lowdown on the Brighton theory test centre, you’ll probably agree that it’s a great option for those living in and around East Sussex.
 With good transport links, short wait times for tests and a plethora of great local amenities, it certainly checks a lot of boxes!

 As soon as you’ve earned your theory test pass certificate, it’s time to move on to the practical side of things.
 Get comfortable behind the wheel and start thinking about where you want to take your driving test.
 If you’re from Brighton, you sadly won’t find a test centre in the local area.
 Your closest options will be in Burgess Hill, Lancing or Crawley.

 The theory test is not as easy as some people think, so if you didn’t manage to pass first time, it’s not a big issue.
 We’d recommend getting right back on that horse and booking a new test.
 The DVSA simply requires that you leave a gap of at least 3 working days since your last one.
 Use the interim to get your revision on!

 PassMeFast specialise in helping learners earn their licences as quickly as possible.
 Whether you require a beginners course or a quick refresher, we have you covered.
 Take your lessons intensively or semi-intensively and throw in a fast-tracked practical or theory test where needed.
-Our CX Advisers will take care of everything you need to become a fully qualified driver.
+Our office team will take care of everything you need to become a fully qualified driver.
 Give us a call on 0333 123 4949, or hit the green button below to get started!